 As a supplementary note to estimating output gap, we compute temporal cross correlation between inflation and output gap measures.
-The individual output gap measures however portray a relatively complex scenario by showing large variation in the degree of correlation across each other during the sample range.
-But as shown in Table 4, all the composites of output gap measures do reflect a degree of correlation with inflation during the sample range of 1973-07.
+The individual output gap measures, however, portray a relatively complex scenario by showing large variation in the degree of correlation across each other during this sample range.
+But as shown in Table 5, all the composites of output gap measures do reflect a degree of correlation between inflation and output gap during the sample range of 1973-07.
 Correlation coefficient with the negative/positive sign distinguish between supply/demand pressures in the economy.
 The high degree of correlation also implies that the movement of output gap may assist in the prediction of inflation pressures in the economy.
 For example the movement of output gap towards zero may demonstrate the signaling of stability in inflation rate.
 The positive increasing output gap indicates forthcoming inflationary pressures.
 In other words, the evidence of demand pressures indicates the inflationary pressures in the economy.
-All of the composite output gap measures therefore depict demand pressures as a source of rising inflation during 1973-2007.
+Therefore, all of the composite output gap measures depict demand pressures as a source of rising inflation during 1973-2007.
 A common benchmark of structural and statistical output gap measure has shown highest degree of correlation with inflation during 2001-07.